 Intrusion Detection and Monitoring

-All network traffic and API calls to underlying network infrastructure are securely logged and continuously analyzed against integrated threat intelligence feeds and using machine learning to detect suspicious behaviour.
+All network traffic and API calls to underlying AWS infrastructure are securely logged and continuously analyzed against integrated threat intelligence feeds and using machine learning to detect suspicious behaviour.

-If something is detected, an alert is immediately sent to our security team, who assess the threat and deal with it appropriately.
+If something is detected, an alert is immediately sent to our security team, who assess the threat and deals with it appropriately.